Deku CLI

 Calling a smart contract

-command allows to call an entrypoint with a specific parameter.
+The invoke command allows to call an entrypoint with a specific parameter.
 Usage:

 deku-cli invoke wallet contract_address parameter